UofT-DSI/deep_learning/README.md

 ## Logistics

-### Course Contacts
+### Module Contacts
 **Questions can be submitted to the #questions channel on Slack**

 * Instructor: **{Name}** {Pronouns}.
 Emails to the instructor can be sent to {first_name.last_name}@mail.utoronto.ca.
 * TA: **{Name}** {Pronouns}.
 Emails to the instructor can be sent to {first_name.last_name}@mail.utoronto.ca.

-### Course Materials
+### Module Materials
-This course's materials are adapted from the Deep Learning course taught at [Master Year 2 Data Science IP-Paris](https://www.ip-paris.fr/education/masters/mention-mathematiques-appliquees-statistiques/master-year-2-data-science).
-The course includes comprehensive lectures and lab notebooks covering fundamental and advanced topics in Deep Learning.
-While there is no designated textbook for this course, the adapted materials provide a thorough exploration of the subject, incorporating a blend of theoretical knowledge and practical applications.
+This module's materials are adapted from the Deep Learning module taught at [Master Year 2 Data Science IP-Paris](https://www.ip-paris.fr/education/masters/mention-mathematiques-appliquees-statistiques/master-year-2-data-science).
+The module includes comprehensive lectures and lab notebooks covering fundamental and advanced topics in Deep Learning.
+While there is no designated textbook for this module, the adapted materials provide a thorough exploration of the subject, incorporating a blend of theoretical knowledge and practical applications.

 ## Delivery of Module
 The module will run sychronously up three times a week on Zoom.
 The first three days are used as "lectures" and will last a maximum of 3 hours.
 During this time, the instructor will introduce the concepts for the week.
 The last day are used for as optional, asychronous work periods.
 The work periods will also last for up to 3 hours.
 During the last day, an instructor or TA will be present on Zoom to assist learners reach the intended learning outcomes.